 If you know that you deserve a raise, then you need to be clear about that.
 Don’t walk in to your boss’ office, ask for a raise and turn around and leave if he turns you down.
 Ask for specific reasons.
 Engage in a back and forth conversation about your future at the company and what your boss expects of you.
 Be sure of yourself and your skills, otherwise it will be clear to your boss that you actually don’t deserve a raise.
-If you are not sure how to be confident while talking to your boss, there are job interview sites like this one that can help with confidence issues.
 The next 4 tips will help you have the confidence you need to get the raise you deserve.

 There is a difference between being confident and being stubborn.
 You need to be prepared to negotiate.
 Not only will it make you seem level-headed but it will also show you are a business-minded person.
 If your boss agrees to the raise but gives you a much lower offer, be prepared to tell her no and negotiate for a better raise.
 That doesn’t mean that your boss must agree to the number you set forth.
 Go back and forth.
 Be prepared to settle on a number that you are both comfortable with.
 This is the key to negotiation.